Sole proprietorship in Germany: what it is and how to start one

 Liability explained

-Statutory exemption limits safeguard a portion of income and assets from enforcement, ensuring a basic minimum level for subsistence.
-The precise figure depends on individual circumstances, such as family obligations and dependents.
+Statutory exemption limits (Befreiungsgrenze) safeguard a portion of income and assets from enforcement, ensuring a basic minimum level for subsistence.
+The exact height of your individual threshold is calculated depending on individual circumstances, such as family obligations and dependents.

 Insurance cover, such as business and professional liability insurance, is strongly advised to protect against operational risks.